 The market price of our common stock could decline as a result of sales of substantial amounts of our common stock in the public market after this offering, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future equity offerings.
-There will be 55,191,000 shares of our common stock outstanding immediately after this offering not including the 2,000,000 shares of common stock underlying the warrants offered hereby and 1,355,000 shares issuable under previously issued warrants.
+There will be 56,626,000 shares of our common stock outstanding immediately after this offering not including the 2,080,000 shares of common stock underlying the warrants offered hereby.
 This does not include any shares of our common stock that may be issued upon exercise of warrants that will be outstanding after this offering.